hawkeyesec/scanner-cli/README.md

 ## Modules
 The following modules are currently implemented:

- - __Secret Files (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js).
+ - __File Names (files)__: Scan the file list recursively, looking for patterns as defined in [data.js](lib/modules/files/data.js).
 We're looking for things like `id_rsa`, things that end in `pem`, etc.
- - __File Contents (contents)__: Looks for patterns as defined in [data.js](lib/modules/content/data.js) within the contents of files, things like 'password: ', and 'BEGIN RSA PRIVATE KEY' will pop up here.
+ - __File Content Patterns (contents)__: Looks for patterns as defined in [data.js](lib/modules/content/data.js) within the contents of files, things like 'password: ', and 'BEGIN RSA PRIVATE KEY' will pop up here.
- - __Entropy (entropy)__:  Scan files for strings with high (Shannon) entropy, which could indicate passwords or secrets stored in the files, for example: 'kwaKM@£rFKAM3(a2klma2d'
+ - __File Content Entropy (entropy)__:  Scan files for strings with high (Shannon) entropy, which could indicate passwords or secrets stored in the files, for example: 'kwaKM@£rFKAM3(a2klma2d'
  - __Node Security Project (nsp)__: Scan the package.json (if present) and check for vulnerabilities on [Node Security Project](https://github.com/nodesecurity/nsp)
  - __NPM Check Updates (ncu)__: Wraps the [NPM Check Updates](https://github.com/tjunnone/npm-check-updates) module, to highlight outdated dependencies with increasing severity.